 At this point a local approached and asked if I’d like to do a full day tour with him tomorrow or a short one today.
 Now the alarm bells went off, you don’t go with people or companies you don’t know but he talked a good game and showed me a lot of photos and suggested we go to the hotel reception and they could verify that hotel guests have used his services in the past and liked them.
 After confirmation I thought I’d take a chance and I didn’t end up regretting this.

-Later returning to the hotel I was glad I had taken a chance and witness some of the local wildlife and had a chance to interact a little with the friendly locals.
+Later returning to the hotel I was glad I had taken a chance and witnessed some of the local wildlife and had a chance to interact a little with the friendly locals.
 I will remember the smiling children swimming in the canal, swinging from vines over the canal, and running from their homes to just say hello.
-At great start to the next 13 days in Sri Lanka.
+At great start to my stay in Sri Lanka.